tradingview/svgasset/readme.md

-# SvgAsset
+# svgAsset

 A simple library for inserting inline SVG into DOM.
 Comes with the builder!

 ## Client side

-Include `browser/svgasset.svg` somewhere in the page. `SvgAsset` function appears in the global scope.
+Include `browser/svgasset.svg` somewhere in the page. `svgAsset` function appears in the global scope.

 ### Client side API

-Calling `SvgAsset()` return a SVG DOM element that can be used in any way you want.
+Calling `svgAsset()` return a SVG DOM element that can be used in any way you want.

 The signature is `SVGAsset(/* str */ assetName, /* optional object or str */ attrs)`.